rainsfordtm/conman/README.md

 + second, copy the default `pennout2cnc.py` file to any folder on your computer and modify the `PO_script_file` parameter in the `[advanced]` section of the workflow file to point to it.

-For example, your workflow file should look like this:
+Your workflow file should look like this:
 ```
 [advanced]
 PO_dump_xml=/home/myusername/tmp.xml
 PO_script_file=/home/myusername/myscripts/mypennout2cnc.py
 ```
-Instead of the default, the importer will now call the `script()` method of the module in `PO_script_file`.
+Instead of the default, the `PennOutImporter` will now call the `script()` method of the module in `PO_script_file`.

-To understand how to manipulate the .xml file using the basetree library, please take a look at doc/basetree\_api.odt.
-The `tree` argument passed to the script is an instance of the basetree.BaseTree class, which inherits from xml.dom.minidom.Document.
+To understand how to manipulate the .xml file using the basetree library, please take a look at [doc/basetree_api.odt](doc/basetree_api.odt).
+The `tree` argument passed to the script is an instance of the `basetree.BaseTree` class, which inherits from `xml.dom.minidom.Document`.

 ## 5. Merging

 The Merger modifies one concordance (the main concordance) using data from another concordance.
 It is the only ConMan module which allows combining or comparing two sources of data and has three main functions:
-#. adding or updating hit-level annotation in the main concordance;
+1. adding or updating hit-level annotation in the main concordance;
-#. adding or deleting hits in the main concordance;
+2. adding or deleting hits in the main concordance;
-#. adding or updating token-level annotation in the main concordance.
+3. adding or updating token-level annotation in the main concordance.

-To enable the merger module, pass the name of the file containing the other concordance on the command line using the -m argument, e.g. `-m other_concordance.csv`
+To enable the Merger module, pass the name of the file containing the other concordance on the command line using the `-m` argument, e.g. `-m other_concordance.csv`

 Scenario 1 is the default behaviour for a Merger and without configuration this is all it will do.
 It is intended to inject annotation added by the user in